silbermm/silbernagel.dev/priv/content/about/about.md

 You can find me in the FediVerse at [@ahappydeath@freeradical.zone](https://freeradical.zone/@ahappydeath).

+The content here is also available via [Gemini](https://gemini.circumlunar.space/) at [gemini://silbernagel.dev/](gemini://silbernagel.dev/).

 My GPG public key is available [on this site](/gpg) and via [WKD](https://wiki.gnupg.org/WKD#What_is_a_Web_Key_Directory.3F)

 ---